Personal Injury Attorney Fees, Case Costs, and Referrals – PI

 • Contingent Legal Fees level the playing field.
 They allow injured persons access to good lawyers.

+The Rules of Professional Conduct set limits on the fees a lawyer can charge.
 A lawyer shall not make an agreement for, charge, or collect an unreasonable fee or an unreasonable amount for expenses.
 The factors to be considered in determining the reasonableness of a fee include the following:

 • The time and labor required, the novelty and difficulty of the questions involved, and the skill requisite to perform the legal service properly;